kcmus/SilverpopPHP/README.md

-# Silverpop PHP Client Library
+# Silverpop PHP Client Library (KCM edition)

 PHP client library for the Silverpop API.

 *Note*.
-This project is not actively maintained.
-I suggest if it is useful, you fork your own version of it.
+This project is a fork of the [original SilverpopPHP library](https://github.com/simpleweb/SilverpopPHP).

-Pull requests that are non-breaking will be merged.

 ## Installation